jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 All requirements can be installed using the provided scripts.
 If a script fails for your system, you may manually install the requirements as below.
 It is assumed Python3 is already installed on the system along with the Brew package manager for MacOS and venv.
 The software was tested using Python 3.10.

-- **OS:** Mac OS Senoma or Ubuntu Linux 22.04
+- **OS:** Mac OS Senoma (ARM) or Ubuntu Linux 22.04 (x86)
 - **Software:**
   - Python 3.10
   - Node.js 20
-  - Redis 6.2
+  - Redis 6.0
   - MySQL 8

 ## Installation

 Installation scripts are given in other/installation_scripts.
 All scripts must be made executable using the chmod +x command.
 All steps may be performed manually as desired.
+Scripts should be executed in the below order.

 ### install_requirments_OS.sh